-Payout of the WI HAF Disbursements will be made directly to mortgage lender/servicer, land contract holder, Assistance county treasurer or local taxing authority, condominium/homeowners' association, management company, utility provider, internet/broadband service providers, and/or other third-party payee authorized to collect eligible charges.
+Payout of the WI HAF Assistance Disbursements will be made directly to mortgage lender/servicer, land contract holder, county treasurer or local taxing authority, condominium/homeowners' association, management company, utility provider, internet/broadband service providers, and/or other third-party payee authorized to collect eligible charges.
 In instances where the resolution exceeds the amount the WI HAF can provide, the homeowner may pay the difference through any means available to them provided, the outcome results in a sustainable homeownership retention outcome.
-Program Evaluation 1.
-Number of homeowners retained in their home Metrics of Success 2.
-Number of tax delinquencies eliminated Program Goals 1.
-Retain 1,000 homeowners in their homes within 24 months.
+Program Evaluation Number of homeowners retained in their home Metrics of Success 2.
+Number of tax delinquencies eliminated 3.
+Percentage of households assisted receiving housing counselling Program Goals Retain 1,000 homeowners in their homes within 24 months.
 2. Eliminate 500 tax delinquencies within 24 months.
+20% of households assisted receiving housing counselling in each year of the program